yochaigal/cairn/wip/2e/variable-difficulty.md

 **Warden**: _"That will work, but you won't have an action of your own until after the creature has a chance to react."_

 **Lucius**: _"Um, what about me?
 I won't be able to see the creature at all, let alone defend myself!
 I'd like to prepare an action for the moment Wolfram gets a shot off.
-I still have the large sack from our last caper, I wonder if I could leap on the creature when it approaches, trapping it like a giant fish?"_
+I still have the large sack from our last caper.
+I wonder if I could leap on the creature when it approaches, trapping it like a giant fish?"_

 **Warden**: _"That works!
 You each prepare yourselves for what is to come.
 Freya and Wolfram, you wait in silence as the ripples come ever closer.
 Finally, they stop!
 Freya places the Voidglass Shard on Wolfram's eye as he raises his crossbow.
 Wolfram, you see a slimy, fish-like creature climbing out of the water, yellowed scales crisscrossing its multi-limbed body.
 There is a brief, breathless pause and then a loud TWANG as he lets loose a crossbow bolt."_

 > Wolfram rolls a d8, resulting in a 6!
 As the creature was unaware of its attackers, the damage goes directly to STR.
 It makes a Critical Damage save, and the result is a 3: a success.

 **Warden**: _"The creature is impaled by the bolt, green fluid spurting out of its body.
 Where it lands, the surface hisses as if in contact with acid.
-It turns towards the cart, but before it can react Lucius throws his large sack over it.
+It turns towards the cart, but before it can react, Lucius throws his large sack over it.
 The creature thrashes about inside the sack, twisting in every which way."_

 > The Warden makes a DEX save for the creature to see if it can quickly break free from the sack.
 Out of water, it has only 8 DEX.
 It rolls a 12: a fail.
 Unable to defend itself, the creature is quickly tied up and placed in the cart, along with a jar of the toxic water for the journey.
 Working together, the party quickly heads back towards town.